 - Njavara kizhi and

 Ayurveda Diet and lifestyle recommendations made by our physicians include

 - Avoiding acidic foods and food with high sodium

 - Intake of timely food

 - Consuming more antioxidants rich fruits

 - Avoiding overexposure to sun and heavy wind

 At Madukkakuzhy Ayurveda, Yoga is a critical component of our treatment program.
 Here patients can learn yoga under the direct supervision of Dr. Robin Jacob and Mrs. Anju Robin.
 Our physicians train meditation along with yoga poses such as Dandasana, Vipareetakarnika, Trikonasana, and much more for our patients to maintain a healthy balance of their Jeeva Dhatus.

-Looking for an experienced Ayurveda hospital in Kerala to get multiple sclerosis treatment?
+Looking for an experienced Ayurveda hospital in Kerala to get multiple sclerosis treatment in Ayurveda?
 Take support from physicians and therapists at Madukkakuzhy Ayurveda.
-We have been providing effective MS treatments since 1938.
+We have been providing effective Multiple Sclerosis treatments since 1938.
 “Ayurveda has proven to have a very therapeutic approach towards Neurological disorders as it supports maintaining a healthy balance for the brain.
 Ayurveda can help manage the health issues resulting from neurological disorders with its holistic approach plus comprehensive Ayurveda Medicine and treatments like Panchakarma, palliative medicines, disease-specific Rasayana (Immune modulators), along with dietary and lifestyle recommendations,” says our Chief Physician and Director.